Pain · Positioning

 No. Imitating VC register erodes the actual moat.
 The patient-capital story is a category claim US allocators and US procurement officers respect when it is presented correctly.
 The work is not to sound like a VC-backed competitor.
 The work is to sound like the patient-capital category leader the firm already is, in US register.

 Continuity, named accountability, US-installed proof, predictable service capacity, and a clear succession or governance story.
-Per UBS Global Family Office 2025 and Deloitte family-office research, the US allocator class explicitly values multi-generational governance, but only when it is named and quantified, not implied.
+The buyer needs those facts in the first scan, not hidden in the company story.
 Implied continuity reads as small.
 Named continuity reads as moat.

 A Market Entry Sprint rebuilds the US category claim, register, and family-business proof architecture in six to ten weeks.
 A Cross-Border Build covers multi-channel US presence over three to six months.
 A Group Partnership is ongoing rebuild-and-run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Price stays private until fit and scope are clear.

 Yes.
-Gartner projects 90% of B2B purchases will involve AI agents by 2028.
-Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
 The agent sorts the page against the category claim.
 A page that says family business without naming the patient-capital moat in machine-readable form sorts down the list.
-Named, dated, cited facts hold the position.
+Named, dated facts hold the position.

 The same register asymmetry hits the diligence layer.
-Per UBS Global Family Office 2025, the US allocator class wants outcome-led narrative, quantified peer comparison, and named governance.
-A family-business surface that reads patient and small reads to the US allocator as underprepared.
+The reader wants outcome-led narrative, peer comparison, and named governance.
+A family-business surface that reads patient and small reads as underprepared.
 A patient-and-named surface reads as moat.
-White & Case M&A Explorer 2026 and IMAP 2026 show acquirers flag this gap before they flag anything technical.

-Inquiry through the contact form and a discovery conversation.
-Send the US-facing site, the about page, the deck, the recent press, and the US sales-call notes where the prospect read the firm as small.
+Inquiry through the contact form and a fit conversation.
+Share the US-facing site, the about page, the deck, the recent press, and the US sales-call notes where the prospect read the firm as small.
 Response within one business day.

 What this work does not include.